 Electrical Certificate of Compliance

-One might find that obtaining an Electrical Certificate of Compliance (CoC) differs greatly between residential and commercial properties in London.
+One might find that obtaining an Electrical Certificate of Compliance differs greatly between residential and commercial properties in London.
 Here, you’ll discover the primary distinctions that shape each compliance process, guaranteeing you’re well-prepared, whether managing a home or a business facility.

 Key Differences: